Tejaswireddyallam/GDPFall2024-Group2/README.md

 Worked on changes related to fucntional requirements(Iteration 2) which we got feedback from client today

-We have reviewed our functional requirements list again with client to analyze the non-functional requirements for our project.
+We have reviewed our functional requirements list again with client to analyze the non-functional requirements for our project. <hr>

+10/02/2024 -<br>